lostintangent/conduit-release/README.md

 Conduit is a terminal for developers.
 But it's also a tiling window manager, an agentic task manager, and a lightweight editor + browser.
 Ultimately though, Conduit is a toolchain for AI-native, CLI-driven development, that's meant to make it easy (and fun!) to manage multiple tasks in parallel.

-It takes massive inspiration from things VS Code or tmux, in order to provide a flexible workbench, which is built around composable tabs + panes of local/cloud terminal, editors, and browsers.
-And it tries to layer on a ton of features that make it feel accessible to use (hopefully!).
+It takes massive inspiration from things Emacs, tmux, and VS Code, in order to provide a flexible workbench, that's built around composable tabs + panes of local/cloud terminals, editors, and browsers.
+And it tries to layer on a ton of features that make it feel accessible enough to use everyday (hopefully!).

 That said, since pictures are worth a whole bunch of words...check out the following parade of screenshots in oder to get a sense of what it can do...